-Online reputation sentiment measures the average rating of new reviews within the calendar year for all AVB communities (including communities in lease-up or undergoing redevelopment) and that are still live on Google or Facebook as of the end of the calendar year.
+Online reputation sentiment measures the average rating of new reviews within the calendar year for all AvalonBay communities (including communities in lease-up or undergoing redevelopment) and that are still live on Google or Facebook as of the end of the calendar year.
 This information is monitored and scored by a third party.

-Our online reputation sentiment was 4.3 out of 5.0 stars in 2023, which was slightly above the target goal of 4.25.
+Our online reputation sentiment was 4.39 out of 5.0 stars in 2024, which was above the target goal of 4.25.
 Our positive online reputation sentiment continued to be driven by the outstanding service of our maintenance teams and the responsiveness of on-site leasing staff through their interactions with prospects and residents.